Replacing Frisquet Connect with a simpler Home Assistant bridge

 That ran for more than two years.

-Later I also used an unofficial Home Assistant route to control my Connect box.
+Later I also used a custom Home Assistant add-on to control the Connect box through the Frisquet API.
+It was the same route the phone app used, just from Home Assistant.
 Then Frisquet emailed me about it.
-I will not quote the email here, but the message was clear enough: the official path was not a stable base for my heating automation.
+I will not quote the email here, but the message was clear enough: that path was not a stable base for my heating automation.

 So I started looking at the radio traffic.